 For this report, besides a traditional literature review and analysis of relevant organisational documents, ten interviews were conducted with people from different backgrounds: academics, EU officials, and civil society representatives.

 Click here to read the new report:

-Book about Quaker mediation which is was used as the main source on Quaker mediation in the report: Dining with diplomats, praying with gunmen by Anne Bennett, Available here: Quaker Bookshop
+A book about Quaker mediation was used as the main source on Quaker mediation in the report: Dining with diplomats, praying with gunmen by Anne Bennett, Available here: Quaker Bookshop

 Quaker Peace Mediation

 Quaker work in international mediation and reconciliation